Build vs. Buy: Native Integrations

 When customers flag issues with an integration, it could be caused by issues with your own product, with the 3rd party product, with the integration logic, or by end-user configuration errors.

+Some platforms take it even further, by providing a dashboard that shares a centralized view of each of your customer’s integration activity and configuration.
 This will enable your support team to handle any end-user driven errors, and prevent any non-technical issues to be triaged to your engineering team.
 Not only does this accelerate how quickly you can resolve customer issues, it will also keep your engineering team focused on other work.

 Weighing the Benefits: In-House vs. Embedded iPaaS